adilsondias-engineer/fpga-learning/11-mobile-app/README.md

 4. Add settings page for broker configuration
 5. Package for deployment (APK for Android, IPA for iOS)

-But for skill demonstration, the current implementation is perfect!
+For skill demonstration purposes, the current implementation scope is appropriate.

 ---

-**Status:** Complete and ready to build!
+**Status:** Complete and ready to build
 **Build Time:** ~2 minutes
-**First Run:** Connect to MQTT and watch live BBO data flow!
+**First Run:** Connect to MQTT broker and observe live BBO data stream